 Giles explains that Hythloday is not just any old traveler: he's studied ancient Greek, loves to talk about philosophy, and took his whole library with him on his voyages—not to mention he traveled with the famous Amerigo Vespucci.

 History moment!
 Amerigo Vespucci.
 Name sound familiar?
-He's a Portuguese explorer who traveled around the same time as Columbus and gave his name to America.
+He's an Italian explorer who traveled around the same time as Columbus and gave his name to America.

 Back to the story.
 More is totally impressed, and after introducing himself, they all go to More's house for a long chat in his garden.